Tarasoff rule

 SIGNIFICANCE: When California’s highest court imposed liability on mental health professionals for serious injuries to third parties known to be the subject of threats by patients, the court held that the public interest in protecting individual safety overrides the maintenance of confidentiality between therapist and patient.

 Prior to the 1976 decision of the California Supreme Court in Tarasoff v.
-Regents of the University of California, no law in the United States recognized a therapist’s duty toward individuals with whom the therapist had no formal relationship.
-A therapist had discretion concerning any warning to a third party about a dangerous individual.
-Maintaining confidentiality within the confines of the therapist-patient relationship was paramount.
-Following the court’s ruling in Tarasoff, mental health professionals were charged with the responsibility to take reasonable steps to prevent violence threatened by their patients by warning third parties as well as the appropriate authorities.
+Regents of the University of California, US courts generally did not recognize a therapist’s duty toward individuals with whom the therapist had no formal relationship.
+A therapist had discretion concerning any warning to a third party about a dangerous individual, as no clearly defined legal duty to do so had yet been established.
+Maintaining confidentiality within the confines of the therapist–patient relationship was paramount.
+Following the court’s ruling in Tarasoff, mental health professionals were charged with the responsibility to take reasonable steps to prevent violence threatened by their patients by warning third parties, as well as the appropriate authorities.

 Facts of the Case

-Prosenjit Poddar was a graduate student from India, studying at the University of California at Berkeley.
+Prosenjit Poddar was a graduate student from India, studying at the University of California, Berkeley.
 In the fall of 1968, he met Tatiana (Tanya) Tarasoff at a folk-dancing class.
-They saw each other weekly throughout that fall, and on New Year’s Eve, Tarasoff kissed Poddar.
+They interacted regularly throughout that fall, and on New Year’s Eve, Tarasoff kissed Poddar.
 He interpreted this kiss to indicate the existence of a serious relationship between them.
 When Tarasoff learned of Poddar’s feelings, she told him of her involvement with other men and indicated that she was not interested in entering into an intimate relationship with him.
-In part because of their different cultures, Poddar did not understand Tarasoff’s explanation and underwent a severe emotional crisis.
-He spoke to a friend about his love for Tarasoff and his uncontrollable desire to kill her.
+Poddar did not understand Tarasoff’s explanation and underwent a severe emotional crisis.
+He spoke to a friend about his love for Tarasoff.

 During the summer of 1969, Tarasoff went to Brazil.
 After she left, Poddar began to improve and, at a friend’s suggestion, sought help from the university’s health service.
 He began psychotherapy under the care of a staff psychologist, Dr. Lawrence Moore.
-During his ninth session with Moore, Poddar confided that he was going to kill Tarasoff when she returned from Brazil.
-Two days later, Moore personally notified campus police officers that Poddar was capable of harming himself or others; he also wrote a letter to the chief of the campus police in which he stated that Poddar was an acute and severe paranoid schizophrenic and a danger to himself and others.
-The campus police took Poddar into custody, but they released him when he promised to change his attitude and stay away from Tarasoff.
-Poddar stopped his therapy.
+During his therapy, Poddar disclosed to Dr. Moore that he was going to kill Tarasoff when she returned from Brazil.
+Two days later, Moore personally notified campus police officers that Poddar was capable of harming himself or others; he also wrote a letter to the chief of the campus police in which he stated that Poddar was an acute and severe paranoid schizophrenic and a danger to himself and others, and requested action to have him committed.
+The campus police took Poddar into custody, but released him after he promised to change his attitude and stay away from Tarasoff.
+Poddar discontinued his therapy.

-When Tarasoff returned from Brazil in October 1969, Poddar continued to stalk her.
-On October 27, armed with a pellet gun and a kitchen knife, Poddar shot Tarasoff and repeatedly and fatally stabbed her.
+When Tarasoff returned in October 1969, Poddar continued to stalk her.
+On October 27, 1969, Poddar went to Tarasoff’s home armed with a pellet gun and a kitchen knife.
+He shot her with the pellet gun, then chased her and fatally stabbed her outside the house.
 Afterward, he called the police, confessed, and asked to be handcuffed.
-Moore’s diagnosis of Poddar was confirmed the following day.
+Subsequent legal and psychiatric proceedings noted Poddar’s violent act and mental instability, which confirmed Moore’s diagnosis.

 The Decision